mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 cd /home/admin/Desktop/research/
 ```

 While remaining in the same location, we instruct cmdstan to create 3 MCMC chains to run in parallel, do a 50,000 set of warmup simulations and sample 10,000 from them.
 The data is specified as '2023noICUcoviddata1.r' and the output files will be specified as mA11 with its extensions specified as _i leading to the file names mA11_1,mA11_2, and mA11_3.
-The execution of the model took approximately 9 hrs in hour workstation.
+The execution of the model took approximately 9 hrs in our workstation.

 ```bash